Judith Paige Mitchell

 Judith Paige Mitchell (November 24, 1932 – February 10, 2010) was a television writer, executive producer and novelist.

 Biography

-Judith Paige Segel was a native of New Orleans.
-Her parents were George Jacob Segel (1906-1993) and Esther (née Finerosky) (1908-1995).
+Judith Paige Segel was born in New Orleans.
+Her parents were George Jacob Segel (1906–1993) and Esther (née Finerosky) (1908–1995).
 She started her career as a novelist, her subjects including integration and civil rights.
-She moved to Los Angeles in 1965 after divorcing her first husband Alvin Binder, a noted civil rights attorney in Jackson, MS, and also worked in television as a writer and producer, with many topics focused on true crime.
+She moved to Los Angeles in 1965 after divorcing her first husband Alvin Binder, a civil rights attorney in Jackson, Mississippi, and also worked in television as a writer and producer, with many topics focused on true crime.
 Mitchell died of cancer in Los Angeles on February 10, 2010, survived by her husband and well-known Los Angeles publisher Jeremy Tarcher and three children.